Schedule

 • long chapter that covers a lot of ground.
 Don’t wait until Sunday night to start reading

 • To be honest, there are some pieces you can skim.
 I won’t hold you accountable for mastering the history of the war.
-You’d like to take away: a clear sense for the chronology of the war, the nature of combat, the different experiences in the east and the west, the story of Dzików, the involvement of non-European combatants, and the impact on government and institutions (in Russia in 1917, for example)
+You’d like to take away:

 • Come to class with your notes on the reading – and any questions you have